Wireless network security

 First and foremost change the default administration password to something that can't be guessed to prevent anyone gaining access and configuring your router.

-It's a good idea to only grant administration access to those connected to the LAN however remote access is often necessary for small businesses with remote I.T. support.
-Where remote access is required use SSL if it is available.
+It’s a good idea to only grant administration access to those connected to the LAN however remote access is often necessary for small businesses with remote I.T. support.
+Where remote access is required use SSL if it is available and a strong password.

 Depending on the environment you are in physically secure the wireless router or access point to restrict access and prevent resetting.